 Here is a video on how you can use garlic to control mites:

 These mites infest the trachea of bees and, then begin to feed on the bee’s haemolymph.

 These mites will enter, mate and lay eggs in the trachea of an infected bee.
 New mites will then leave the bee’s trachea and attach itself to the bee’s body hairs.
 When another bee meets the infected bee, the mites will attach themselves to it.

 Identifying tracheal mites

-Tracheal mites are invisible to the naked eye, which makes them hard to detect.
+Tracheal mites are invisible to the eye, which makes them hard to detect.
 However, one can deduce from the bees’ behavior that they could have a tracheal mite infestation.